usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 In the back-channel method, there are more network transactions required, but the information is limited to the parties that need it.
 Since an RP is expecting to get an assertion only from the IdP directly, the attack surface is reduced.

+The assertion reference:

+ - SHALL be limited to use by a single RP
+ - SHALL be single-use
+ - SHOULD be time limited with a short lifetime of seconds or minutes
+ - SHOULD be presented along with authentication of the RP

 The RP SHALL protect itself against injection of manufactured or captured assertion references by use of cross-site scripting protection or other accepted techniques.

 Claims within the assertion SHALL be validated including issuer verification, signature validation, and audience restriction.